Tracing Spring asynchronous code with New Relic – a better way

 A better way

-This method uses an implementation of java.util.concurrent.Executor
+This method uses an implementation of java.util.concurrent.Executor that wraps a

 delegate instance.